-The Company estimates the fair values of its reporting units using discounted cash flows.
+To determine whether goodwill is impaired, annually or more frequently if needed, the Company performs a multi-step impairment test.
+First, the Company estimates the fair values of its reporting units using discounted cash flows.
 To determine fair values, the Company must make assumptions about a wide variety of internal and external factors.
 Significant assumptions used in the impairment analysis include financial projections of free cash flow (including significant assumptions about operations, capital requirements and income taxes), long-term growth rates for determining terminal value, and discount rates.
 Comparative market multiples are used to corroborate the results of the discounted cash flow test.
+If the fair value is less than the carrying value of the reporting unit, then the implied value of goodwill would be calculated and compared to the carrying amount of goodwill to determine whether goodwill is impaired.

-The Company elected to bypass the optional qualitative reporting-unit fair value assessment and completed its annual quantitative test for goodwill impairment as of January 1, 2013.
-As of December 31, 2012, no reporting unit had a fair value less than its carrying value and the Company concluded that there was no need for any impairment of its goodwill balances.
+As of December 31, 2013, no reporting unit had a fair value less than its carrying value and the Company concluded that there was no need for any impairment of goodwill.